electerious/basicPaginate/README.md

 	`

 	// 4) Return the created element so basicPagination can look for special attributes
-	// Note: You can also bind the event manually without adding special attributes to the elements return placeholder
+	// Note: You can also bind the event manually without adding attributes to the elements return placeholder

 })